nanomo/cart-woocommerce/readme.txt

 = v6.1.0 (25/07/2022) =
 * Features
 - Added notices scripts on plugin
+- Added validation to avoid installments equal to zero

 * Changes
 - Changed how to load melidata script on window.load